Best Supplements for Perimenopause That Actually Help

 Supplements are the easy part of perimenopause.
 The hard part is the lifestyle work: sleep hygiene, strength training, blood sugar stability, stress management, real food, enough protein, real boundaries around your time and energy.
 None of the supplements in this post will work if those foundations are missing.
 All of them work better when the foundations are in place.

 But once the basics are dialed in, the right supplements (magnesium, adaptogens, omegas, D3, creatine, a good B-complex, and a probiotic) can genuinely smooth out the rough edges of this transition.
-They did for me.
-I take them because I feel the difference when I run out, and that's the only metric that matters.
+The women who feel best in this phase tend to describe noticing the difference when they run out, and that's the only metric that really matters.

-Your body is doing something significant.
+The body is doing something significant during perimenopause.
 Give it the raw materials it needs, and it will largely take care of the rest.

 You'll Also Love